wxwx1993/GPSmatching/cran-comments.md

 Re-Submission (September 29, 2023)

+Thank you for your insightful feedback.
+We've carefully reviewed the discussions on R-package-devel and recognize that one of our dependencies, wCorr, may potentially utilize multiple cores.
+To address this, we've constrained the tests associated with that dependency.
+It’s important to note, however, that we conduct thorough testing of the package both locally and via rhub, all of which have been successful.

+Best regards,
+Naeem Khoshnevis
+Research Computing and Data Services
+Harvard University

+Re-Submission (September 29, 2023)

 Thank you for your feedback.
 We have reviewed the discussions on R-package-devel and acknowledge that data.table may utilize multiple threads at certain instances.
 To address this, we have incorporated additional code to constrain data.table to a single thread during CRAN tests.
 We hope that this modification resolves the issue.

 Best regards,